defi-wonderland/keep3r-framework/docs/src/content/how-to/automation_vault.md

 # Create your first Automation Vault

+An Automation Vault serves as the home for your on-chain automations.

+Within your vault, you can activate various automation networks (for example, Gelato) and select specific tasks they are authorized to perform.

-An automation vault is the home to your onchain automation.
-You can deposit ETH or any ERC20 into it, and use it for automation payments.
+In order to pay for your onchain automation, you can deposit ETH or any ERC20 into your vault.

-Inside your vault, you can also enable multiple automation networks (i.e. Gelato), and define which jobs can they work.
+Let's go ahead and try all this out.

 ## Step 1: Deploy your vault

-Go to [xkeeper.network](https://xkeeper.network/) in your browser, connect to your favorite chain, and click on "Create Vault".
+First, navigate to [xkeeper.network](https://xkeeper.network/) in your browser.
+Once there, connect your wallet and select the testnet of your choosing.

+Next, click the "Create Vault" button and follow the shown steps.

 <video controls width="1280">
   <source src="../../media/how-to/automation_vault/vault-creation.mp4" type="video/mp4">